Wil Myers Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Phillies pitching staff ranks 13th in MLB.

-- The Phillies have the 26th-ranked team ERA among all MLB pitching staffs (5.28).
+- The Phillies have the 25th-ranked team ERA among all league pitching staffs (5.38).

-- Phillies pitchers combine to give up 15 total home runs at a rate of 1.3 per game (to rank 17th in the league).
+- Phillies pitchers combine to rank 16th in baseball in home runs allowed (15 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.